Skin Cancer Testing and Treatment in Fullerton, CA

 Skin Cancer Treatment in Fullerton, CA

-Your specialist will do a skin cancer screening during an exam to identify any moles or lesions that may be skin cancer.
+Your ENT will do a skin cancer screening during an exam to identify any moles or lesions that may be skin cancer.
 If skin cancer is confirmed, we can perform surgery to remove and treat it.